Pencils of cubics with eight base points lying in convex position in $\mathbb{R}P^2$: Link between lists and pencils

-Each of the other cases gives rise to two pairs $C^1_3$, $C^2_3$, see the tabular hereafter, where $N$ ranges from $3$ to $6$.
+The other close pairs $(\hat 8, \hat 1)$ give each rise to two admissible pairs $C^1_3$, $C^2_3$, see the tabular hereafter, where $N$ ranges from $3$ to $6$.
 Note that all of these cubics $C^1_3$, $C^2_3$ are distinguished.
 The case $\hat 8 = \hat 1 = 7+$ is shown in the lower part of Figure~\ref{example}.